 - Am I integrating my critical appraisals into my practice?

-Circulate copies of 2-4 pertinent articles to team members including psychiatric nurses and faculty.
-A copy machine is available in the departmental administration office.
+Circulate copies of 2-4 pertinent articles to team members.
 Consult staff can also assist with obtaining copies.

 Presentations begin with a 5-minute summary of the case with discussion of both psychiatric and medical aspects of evaluation and management.
 The remaining time is spent summarizing the pertinent data in the articles.
 Residents and medical students are encouraged to use the case conference material as preparation for submitting a case report or letter to the editor.